A Geometric Framework for Odor Representation

-The first representational space in olfaction is directly derived from the ligands of the physical odorant stimulus interacting with the set of chemoreceptive fields presented by the animal's primary odorant receptor complement \citep{Gronowitz2021}.
+The first representational space in olfaction is directly derived from the ligands of the physical odorant stimulus interacting with the set of chemoreceptive fields presented by the animal's primary odorant receptor complement \cite{Gronowitz2021}.
 Both vertebrate and arthropod olfactory systems are based on large numbers of receptor neurons, each of which expresses one primary odorant receptor out of a family of tens (in \textit{Drosophila}) to over 1000 (in mice, rats, and dogs).
-The axons of primary sensory neurons expressing the same receptor converge together to form discrete \textit{glomeruli} across the surface of the olfactory bulb (in vertebrates; the arthropod analogue is the antennal lobe), enabling second-order principal neurons (mitral cells) to sample selectively from one or a few receptor types (depending on species; see \textit{$M$-Space} section).
-The response of each receptor type to an odor stimulus constitutes a unit vector that can range in magnitude from nonresponsive (0) to maximally activated (1).
+The axons of primary sensory neurons expressing the same receptor converge together to form discrete \textit{glomeruli} across the surface of the olfactory bulb (in vertebrates; the arthropod analogue is the antennal lobe), enabling second-order principal neurons (e.g., mitral cells) to sample selectively from one or a few receptor types (depending on species; see \textit{$M$-Space} section).
+The response of each receptor type to an odor stimulus constitutes a unit vector that can range in magnitude from nonresponsive (0) to maximally activated (i.e., receptor saturated with agonist; 1).
 A complete representational space for instantaneous samples of this input stream consequently has a dimensionality equal to the number of odorant receptor types $N$.
-That is, in a species with three odorant receptors, the space containing all possible instantaneous input signals would be a three-dimensional unit parallelepiped (Figure~\ref{Landscapes}A), whereas the $R$-space of a mouse expressing 1000 receptor types would comprise a 1000-dimensional unit parallelepiped.
-As noted above, it is not necessary that these vectors be orthogonal, only that they be linearly independent \citep{Cooperstein2015}; indeed, the orthogonality of these vectors cannot even be defined without reference to the statistics of the particular physical environment in which they are deployed.
+That is, in a species with three odorant receptors, the space containing all possible instantaneous input signals would be a three-dimensional unit parallelepiped (Fig. 2A), whereas the $R$-space of a mouse expressing 1100 receptor types would comprise a 1100-dimensional unit parallelepiped.
+Notably, odorant representations in $R$-space can be directly measured via optical recordings of activity in the receptor neuron axonal arbors of olfactory bulb glomeruli \cite{Wachowiak2001,Storace2017,Storace2019}, though to specify an odorant vector completely would require activity measurements from every glomerulus.
+Because the vector coordinate in each dimension depends on the activation of a qualitatively distinct odorant receptor type, the dimensions can be considered independent of one another.
+For this, as noted above, it is not necessary that the receptive fields of the different ORs be orthogonal under all conditions, only that they be linearly independent \cite{Cooperstein2015}; indeed, the orthogonality of their response vectors cannot even be defined without reference to the statistics of the particular physical environment in which they are deployed.

 Formally, $R$-space is defined as the space of linear combinations of these vectors with coefficients in $(0,1).$ Consider the space of all possible odorant stimuli in a species expressing $N$ odorant receptor classes.
 Each odorant stimulus $s^*$ corresponds to a unique instantaneous glomerular response profile that can be represented as a vector $s^*\in \R^N$.
 Normalizing the activation in each glomerulus enables us to consider $s^*\in \prod^n(0,1)$, the unit cube in $N$ dimensions.
 Denote this receptor activation-based representational space $R$.
 As $R$ is open in the ambient space $\R^N$, $R$ also has dimension $N$ as a manifold.